Yoav666s/dnd-wiki/collections/_races/nornfeld/soulwalker.md

 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You discern colors in that darkness only as shades of gray.

 ## Incorporeal Movement
-As a bonus action, you can become incorporeal until the end of your turn.
+As a bonus action, you can become partially incorporeal until the end of your turn, along with whatever you're wearing or carrying.
 While in this state, you have a flying speed equal to your walking speed and you can move through other creatures and objects as if they were difficult terrain.
 You take 3d10 force damage if you end your turn inside an object.
 At the end of your turn, you fall if you are still aloft, unless you can stop the fall.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.